-It’s not even a bit hyperbolic to call Art Ensemble of Chicago one of the great improvising band of all time but with only two surviving members still kicking round (Roscoe Mitchell and Don Moye) and word of a reduced ensemble of seven from the full twenty or so piece ensemble on the record, I wasn’t sure how it was all gonna go down, tbh.
+It’s not even a bit hyperbolic to call Art Ensemble of Chicago one of the great improvising band of all time.
+Unfortunately only two surviving members are still kicking round (Roscoe Mitchell and Don Moye) and with word of a reduced ensemble of seven opposed to the full twenty or so piece ensemble on the record, I wasn’t sure how it was all gonna go down, tbh.

 But I’m glad to say they rocked it.
 It was an affecting and affirming gig.
 Truly mesmerising.
 In fact, I was left so intrigued by how damn refreshing the performance was I thought I’d sit down here and attempt to qualify the components of the performance that made it so.

-There’s a couple of things that come to mind but fore-mostly I was impressed how underpinning the music was a number of performative moments- moments where body and movement spoke in equal measure to the sonic- and how powerfully they conveyed meaning.
+There’s a couple of things that come to mind; fore-mostly though I was impressed how underpinning the music was a number of performative moments- moments where body and movement spoke in equal measure to sonic elements- and how powerfully these moments conveyed meaning.

 The first and most potentially pertinent example came just after they walked on stage.
-Taking their places the entire ensemble stood facing the Stage’s left wing, seemingly in solidarity.
-In reaction you could feel a distinct shift in the ambience of Hamer Hall; it was as if everyone realised the gravity of what they were about to witness and turned up their brains to peak concentration and readiness for the performance ahead.
-They stood still for a couple of breathes until Roscoe turned towards the audience and cut the silence with his Soprano.
+Taking their places the entire ensemble stood facing the stage’s left wing seemingly in solidarity.
+You could feel a distinct shift in the ambience of Hamer Hall; it was as if everyone realised the gravity of what they were about to witness and turned their brains to peak concentration for the performance ahead.
+The band still for a couple of breathes until Roscoe turned towards the audience and cut the silence with his Soprano.
 The other six players, commanded by the fluttering notes of the Roscoe’s Sop, thawed, turned and began improvising.

 Another example came at effectively the beginning of the second act.
 The percussionist stood and donned a traditional Continental African garment over his clothes.
 He then blew a powder from his hands that in my *romanticised memory* burst and spiralled above him; with the backlight behind him it was especially wowzah.
 It also seemed to frame the ensuing section with a ritualistic blessing.